ksub2025/link-vault/musings.md

-I'm building a discipline: build and blog, every day.
+I'm building a discipline: build and blog, (almost) every day.
 Some days the build is big.
 Some days it's tiny.
 A build is a build either way.

 GitHub is the new resume of the AI era.
 I see links to repos everywhere and I feel genuinely excited about what that means.